Priya

 Fielding-Singh

-Priya Fielding-Singh is a sociologist and ethnographer and is currently a Senior Manager of Research and Education at the Sandberg Goldberg Bernthal Family Foundation, and a nonresident fellow at the Chicago Council on Global Affairs.
-Previously, she was a tenure-track Assistant Professor in the Department of Family and Consumer Studies at the University of Utah.
+Priya Fielding-Singh is a sociologist and ethnographer.
+She is currently the Director of Policy and Programs at the Global Food Institute.
+Previously, she was a Senior Manager of Research and Education at the Sandberg Goldberg Bernthal Family Foundation, a tenure-track Assistant Professor in the Department of Family and Consumer Studies at the University of Utah, and a nonresident fellow at the Chicago Council on Global Affairs.
 Fielding-Singh’s work is at the intersection of family, gender, and inequality, with a focus on maternal and child health and well-being.
 Her research has been supported by the National Institutes of Health (NIH), Russell Sage Foundation, and Utah Department of Labor.
-She currently serves on the Board of Directors for Hunger Free America and 18 Reasons.
+She currently serves on the Board of Directors for Hunger Free America.
 Fielding-Singh completed her Ph.D. in Sociology from Stanford University and her postdoctoral training as a National Institutes of Health (NIH) Fellow in Cardiovascular Disease Prevention at the Stanford School of Medicine.
 She is the author of How the Other Half Eats: The Untold Story of Food and Inequity in America.

 Skip to content